reflectoring/reflectoring.github.io/_posts/2021-12-29-spring-resttemplate.md

 }
 ```

-We also have a minimal REST web service built with the `@RestController` annotation: `ProductController` for testing our examples:
+We also have built a minimal REST web service with the following `@RestController`:

 ```java
 @RestController